-The feedback from the students is collected at the end of the year to evaluate the satisfaction of the students.
-The feedback on the programme, faculty performance, evaluation and assessment, library facility, availability of resources, infrastructure and institutional support system is collected.
-Feedback collected is analysed by the IQAC members and a report is prepared.
-The report highlights the areas which needs improvement.
+The feedback from the students is collected at the end of the year to evaluate the satisfaction of the students with regard to B.Com. programme.
+The feedback on the programme, faculty performance, evaluation and assessment, library facility, availability of E-Resources, infrastructure and institutional support system is collected.
 Feedback is collected from the parents during the Parent Teacher Association (PTA) meetings.
 The PTA give valuable suggestions towards the growth of the students and the institution.
-The feedback provided by the students and parents is noted and corrective measures are taken, wherever necessary.